 Today, C4H has aided hundreds of our nation’s heroes while finding loving homes for shelter and rescue pets since its inception in October 2009.

-Sharpe was born and raised, and currently resides on Saint Simons Island, GA with his wife, Jenny and their son, Dax.
+Sharpe was born and raised, and currently resides in Georgia.